9916103020/Cloudflare-Internship-Task-2020/README.md

 ```bash
 Math.floor(Math.random() * 2);
 ```
-This command is used to perform desired functionality of giving 50% to both the vaiants.
+This command is used to perform desired functionality of giving 50% to both the variants.
 ## 3. HTML Rewriter Command:
 ```bash
 new HTMLRewriter().on('a#url', new Request())